 The proposed bill amends the Campaign Reporting Act to improve transparency and accountability in campaign finance.
-It requires campaign and political committees to disclose the organizations that authorized or paid for telephone calls or electronic communications advocating for or against candidates or ballot measures.
-The bill standardizes reporting requirements for contributions and expenditures, mandating that any contribution or pledge of $1,000 or more be reported, and prohibits the use of campaign funds to repay loans made by candidates that incur interest.
-Additionally, it introduces new definitions, such as "artificial intelligence" and "materially deceptive media," to address modern campaign tactics and revises the reporting schedule for independent expenditures to ensure detailed disclosures about the sources of contributions used for such expenditures.
+It requires campaign and political committees to disclose the organizations behind any telephone calls or electronic communications that advocate for or against candidates or ballot measures.
+The bill standardizes reporting requirements for contributions and expenditures, mandating that any contribution or pledge of $1,000 or more be reported, and introduces a new reporting schedule for monetary contributions received during the legislative session fundraising prohibition period.
+Additionally, it prohibits the use of campaign funds to repay loans made by candidates that incur interest.

 Statutes affected: